 A pool can be a great addition to any home and one that will no doubt serve as the perfect backdrop to your entertainment area.
 But from time to time, we hear of pool tiles popping off.
 While it is a common occurrence, if you’re looking at repairing or installing a pool, here are some common reasons why pool mosaics pop-off and learn how you can minimise this happening and know what to be mindful of when choosing pool mosaics.
+Below are great tips from us how to tile a pool.

 Movement, which can be caused by changes in weather, is one of the reasons why pool tiles pop-off.
 As the weather cools down or warms up, the pool and its surrounding areas, including the earth, naturally contract and expand.
 While much can be done to the foundation and the installation of the pool to minimise movement, the major reason why pool tiles pop- off comes down to the type of mosaic sheets being used.